rlaisqls/TIL/데브옵스 DevOps/Monitoring/DeepFlow 논문 요약.md

   2. assembling traces from spans using implicit causal relationships.

      - DeepFlow takes the spans that users query as starting points and merges the associated spans.
-Meanwhile, cross-layer correlation is supported by intra- and inter-component association as well as third-party span integration
+Meanwhile, cross-layer correlation is supported by intrand inter-component association as well as third-party span integration

      - DeepFlow associates spans within the same thread using thread IDs.
        - For coroutines in Golang, DeepFlow can also conduct association by tracking the invocation relationships between coroutines during